yourivw/LEClient/README.md

 The basic functions and its necessary arguments are shown here.
 An extended description is included in each class.

+As of version 1.1.6, it is also possible to initiate the LEClient with a PSR-3 logger (\Psr\Log\LoggerInterface).

 <br />

 Initiating the client: